Chordian/sidfactory2/README.md

 #### Other

 - The PowerShell script for the bright overlay is now deprecated and will no longer be included
-- The area previously known as the _gray orderlist_ is now called the _song list_ instead
+- The area previously known as the _gray order list_ is now called the _song list_ instead

 ### Build 20200718